 Future look: Gonzaga, Loyola Marymount, Pacific, Pepperdine, Portland, Saint Mary's, San Francisco, Santa Clara, San Diego

-The WAC will undergo major alterations next season, with Chicago State departing without a known conference destination, and New Mexico State and short-timer Sam Houston both joining Conference USA.
-Lamar announced in April it was headed back to the Southland, but not until 2023-24.
+The WAC will undergo major alterations next season, with Chicago State departing without a known conference destination, Lamar heading back to the Southland, and New Mexico State and short-timer Sam Houston both joining Conference USA. .

-In the additions category, Incarnate Word (Southland) and Southern Utah (Big Sky) are on their way in for 2022-23, and UT Arlington (Sun Belt) will also rejoin the WAC after previously being a member in the 2012-13 season.
+In the additions category, Southern Utah (Big Sky) is on its way in for 2022-23, and UT Arlington (Sun Belt) will also rejoin the WAC after previously being a member in the 2012-13 season.
+Incarnate Word, which had previously pledged to join the league, changed its mind and opted to remain in the Southland.
 (Although not an addition, current WAC member Dixie State will be known as Utah Tech beginning next season.)

-Future look: Abilene Christian, Cal Baptist, Grand Canyon, Incarnate Word, Seattle, Southern Utah, Stephen F. Austin, Tarleton State, UT Arlington, UT Rio Grande Valley, Utah Tech (formerly Dixie State), Utah Valley
+Future look: Abilene Christian, Cal Baptist, Grand Canyon, Seattle, Southern Utah, Stephen F. Austin, Tarleton State, UT Arlington, UT Rio Grande Valley, Utah Tech (formerly Dixie State), Utah Valley

-Conferences with no pending membership changes (as of April 18, 2022): ACC, Big East, Big Ten, Big West, Ivy, MAC, Mountain West, Pac-12, Patriot, SoCon, SWAC, Summit
+Conferences with no pending membership changes (as of July 12, 2022): ACC, Big East, Big West, Ivy, MAC, Mountain West, Patriot, SoCon, SWAC, Summit